 100 Years Later

 Perhaps the most remarkable thing about the poles is that they continue to fulfill their purpose.
-Just as the original donors intended, the preservation and display of these objects has provided a lasting memorial to their cultural heritage.
-And, just as Governor Brady intended when he began his efforts to preserve and display Alaska's totem poles more than 100 years ago, the totem poles of Sitka National Historical Park remain powerful symbols that draw people to Alaska and provide a tangible link to the past.
+Just as the original donors intended, the preservation and display of these objects have provided a lasting memorial to their cultural heritage.
+Just as Governor Brady intended when he began his efforts to preserve and display Alaska's totem poles more than 100 years ago, the totem poles of Sitka National Historical Park remain powerful symbols that draw people to Alaska and provide a tangible link to the past.

 For more information about the totem poles at Sitka National Historical Park, refer to the Alaska Geographic publication, Carved History, by Marilyn Knapp, and The Most Striking of Objects by Andrew Patrick.